Watch how Elon Musk’s Boring Company tunnels will move cars faster

 Traveling in this way will allow speeds to exceed what’s possible on the surface, and result in network optimization of routing that’s not unlike what happens with packets of data in a broadband communications network powering the Internet today.

 The network would have advantages over surface routes not just because of intelligent routing, but also because of its 3D structure – above ground, roadways can only really stack at most two or three deep, and generally theirs really only one.
-Underground, there’s potential for many layers criss-crossing one another, which helping optimize for whatever destinations a driver may have.
+Underground, there’s potential for many layers crisscrossing one another, which helping optimize for whatever destinations a driver may have.

 Musk said on stage at the event that he only really spends about two to three percent of his time on The Boring Company, which means this vision is still likely a very far-off one in terms of becoming a real thing people can actually use.
 But if Musk is good at one thing, it’s presenting a compelling vision for the future – and sometimes, he makes that vision a reality, too.